Jenna Lyons: Career

+J.Crew

 Lyons landed her first job at J.Crew when she was 21.
 She began as an assistant designer in men's wear, and her first assignment was redesigning men's rugby shirts for the company.
-She began to work her way up, and by 2003 she was J.Crew's Vice President of Women's Design.
+By 2003, she was J.Crew's Vice President of Women's Design.

 When former CEO and chairman Millard Drexler was hired in 2003, he and Lyons began to form a close relationship.
 The two were key players in helping J.Crew triple its revenue from just short of $690 million in 2003 to just shy of $2 billion in 2011.
-In 2008, Drexler appointed Lyons the executive creative director, and in 2010 he appointed her president as well.
-Lyons has said her holding both of these roles, "no financial decision weighs heavier than a creative decision.
+In April 2010, Lyons was appointed executive creative director of J.Crew.
+In July of that same year she was also appointed president of the company.
+Lyons has said of her holding both of these roles, "no financial decision weighs heavier than a creative decision.
 They are equal."
 In this role, Lyons oversaw the over one hundred designers of J.Crew and directed the layouts, designs, and looks for the J.Crew catalog, or as the company calls it, its Style Guide.

-Lyons crafted the brand and style of J.Crew around her trademark style.
-She made J.Crew a tastemaker in the industry, though Lyons herself does not like to refer to herself as a tastemaker.

-Part of this shift in branding was in their Style Guide.
+One of the biggest changes Lyons made at the company was reinventing their Style Guide.
 Lyons wanted it to have the feel of a fashion magazine, and the amount of editorial content increased drastically.
 This included a section entitled "Jenna's Picks" that looked at her opinions and revealed more about her everyday life.
 It also highlighted Lyons' personal clothing style, described by The New York Times as "geek-chic quirkiness, which mixed camouflage and sequins for day, and denim and taffeta for evening, all of it layered with big costume jewelry".
+Lyons crafted the brand and style of J.Crew around her trademark style.
+She made J.Crew a tastemaker in the industry, though Lyons herself does not like to refer to herself as a tastemaker.

-While this contributed to her fame, it also led to controversy when she was featured painting her then 3-year-old son's toenails hot pink.
-Though Beckett requested it to be done, some called this act "an attack on masculinity."
+While Lyons' work at J. Crew contributed to her fame, she also faced controversy in 2011 when she was featured painting her then 4-year-old son's toenails hot pink.
+Some called this act "an attack on masculinity."
 Others, however, viewed it as a breaking from gender norms.
-Despite it gaining national attention, such as being featured on The Daily Show with Jon Stewart where it was labeled "Toemaggedon", both Lyons and J.Crew declined to comment.
+Despite it gaining national attention, such as being featured on The Daily Show with Jon Stewart where it was labeled "Toemaggedon", both Lyons and J.Crew initially declined to comment.
+Lyons later stated that her son was watching her paint her nails and simply requested that she paint his as well.

-Lyons' departure from J.Crew in 2017 was connected to declining sales and financial problems at the company.
+Lyons exited J.Crew in April 2017.
+Her departure was connected to declining sales and financial problems at the company.
 Her overarching role overseeing all aesthetic aspects of the brand (including store design and marketing) was not maintained, with the new chief design officer, Somsack Sikhounmuong, focusing more narrowly on women's, men's and children's clothing.